alkismavridis/mathasm/README.md

 - Form a sentence.
 Any sentence!
 Just put one or more symbols in order.
 As many as you wish, and whichever you wish.
 This will be the left part of your axiom.
 - Chose your connection of the statement.
 This is related to the instruction set that you will use.
 For the standard MathAsm instruction set, we will define a flow and a grade.
-We chose one of unidirectional or bidirectional as flow (whichever we like), and a zero-or-more integer as grade.
+We chose unidirectional or bidirectional as flow (whichever we like), and a zero-or-more integer as grade (again, whichever we like).
 - Repeat the step 1: form one more sentence with whatever symbols you want.
 This is the right part of the sentence.

-Congrats!
-You got your first axiom!
-You are now a theory creator!
+That's it!
+We have an axiom.

 ### Wait...
 Do you mean that I can do anything I like?